btmills/fancyscript/README.md

-# FancyScript
+# FancierScript

-*Fancy JavaScript*
+*Fancier JavaScript, because FancyScript just wasn't fancy enough.*

-FancyScript aims to make developing in JavaScript easier and more powerful while remaining "just JavaScript".
+FancierScript aims to make developing in JavaScript easier and more powerful while remaining "just JavaScript".
 For a completely different approach with diverse syntax rules, and in the latter case, a powerful standard library, look toward [CoffeeScript](https://github.com/jashkenas/coffee-script/) or [ClojureScript](https://github.com/clojure/clojurescript).
-FancyScript compiles to plain ES5 JavaScript.
+FancierScript compiles to plain ES5 JavaScript.
 Thanks [@tarebyte](https://github.com/tarebyte) for the name.

 ## Usage

-`npm install -g fancyscript` installs the FancyScript binary `fancy` so it can be used globally.
+`npm install -g fancierscript` installs the FancierScript binary `fancier` so it can be used globally.

-`fancy input.fs` compiles the FancyScript source file `input.fs` to plain JavaScript in `input.js`.
+`fancier input.fs` compiles the FancierScript source file `input.fs` to plain JavaScript in `input.js`.

 #### Options

 - `-b, --bare` Compile without a top-level function wrapper.
 - `-o, --out [DIR]` Write all compiled JavaScript files into the specified directory.
-- `-r, --repl` Start an interactive FancyScript REPL.
+- `-r, --repl` Start an interactive FancierScript REPL.
 Interrupts all other options.
 - `-w, --watch` Watch specified files for changes.

 ## Features

 ### Strict by default

-FancyScript follows strict-mode JavaScript conventions.
+FancierScript follows strict-mode JavaScript conventions.
 Unless the `--bare` option is passed, the compiled code is wrapped in an [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) (Immediately-Invoked Function Expression) with `"use strict";` inside.
 For the sake of clarity, other examples will not include the function wrapper and strict mode declaration.

 ```JavaScript
 var a = 42;